-Figure 7b.
+Figure 16b.
 The map referred to by Helme (2016: Figure 4) indicating that Erf 3122, Mossel Bay lies in a vegetation unit described by Vlok & De Villiers (2007) as Brandwag Fynbos - Renoster Thicket.

-5.1 Renosterveld
+6.1 Renosterveld

-5.1.1 Renosterveld on the central plateau and warm, dry west- and north-facing slopes
+6.1.1 Renosterveld on the central plateau and warm, dry west- and north-facing slopes

-Renosterveld is the dominant vegetation type on Erf 3122, Mossel Bay (Hartenbos Hills Garden Estate).
-It is found on the central plateau and on the warm, dry westerly and northerly slopes.
+Renosterveld is the dominant vegetation type on Erf 3122, Hartenbos (Hartenbos Garden Estate).
+It is found on the central plateau and on the upper warm, dry westerly and northerly slopes.
 The soils are gravelly and have a clay-rich matrix.
-This vegetation type has a grey appearance due to the colour of the dominant shrub species, Elytropappus rhinocerotis, the renosterbos.
+This vegetation type has a grey-green appearance due to the colour of the dominant shrub species, Dicerothamnus rhinocerotis, the renosterbos.
 Shrubs of this species are from 1-1.5 m tall and generally, but not always, form a mid-dense to dense canopy over other lower shrubs.
 The cover of renosterbos is from 80 - 90 % with other shrubs forming a much lower proportion of the cover.
-Low & Rebelo (1996) describe the physiognomy of South Coast Renosterveld as 'open to mid-dense, cupressoid and small-leaved, low to mid-high shrubland, with emergents generally absent' and the renosterveld vegetation at Hartenbos fits this description well.
+Low & Rebelo (1996) describe the physiognomy of South Coast Renosterveld as 'open to mid-dense, cupressoid and small-leaved, low to mid-high shrubland, with emergent shrubs generally absent', and the renosterveld vegetation at Hartenbos fits this description well.

 The understorey of the renosterveld can range from being a sparse covering of low shrubs, forbs and grasses to a dense grassy sward with some shrublets and forbs.
-The pattern in the renosterveld at Erf 3122 is that dominance can change and renosterbos can be completely absent in which case grasses, particularly Hyparrhenia hirta (Figure 25), dominate.
-This results in either a patchy mosaic of small grass-dominated patches within larger renosterbos-dominated stands of vegetation or the opposite where grasses dominate over wide areas with renosterbos either absent completely or occurring in varying density but usually sparsely.
+The pattern in the renosterveld at Erf 3122 is that dominance can change and renosterbos can be completely absent in which case grasses, particularly Hyparrhenia hirta, dominate.
+This results in either a patchy mosaic of small, grass-dominated patches, within larger renosterbos-dominated stands of vegetation or the opposite where grasses dominate over wide areas with renosterbos either absent completely or occurring in varying density but usually sparsely.

-Renosterveld, wherever it occurs, is well-known for its diversity of species and the renosterveld when the author surveyed Erf 3122, Mossel Bay in 2006, it was found that there was a fair species richness in the renosterveld.
-An exhaustive species list was not compiled for the renosterveld at Erf 3122 but genera and species that were found to occur include, Asparagus africanus, Asparagus cf. falcatus, Berkheya sp., Boophone disticha, Brachiaria serrata, Bulbine sp., Carissa bispinosa, Carpobrotus acinaciformis, , Chrysocoma ciliolata, Commelina africana, Cynanchum viminale, Dianthus caespitosus, Digitaria eriantha, E. rhinocerotis, Ehrharta sp., Eragrostis curvula, Eriocephalus africana, Euclea undulata, Glottiphyllum depressum, Gnidia cf. polystachya, Hermannia flammea, Hibiscus sp., Indigofera sp., Jamesbrittennia argentea, Lobelia sp., Merxmuellera stricta, Ornithogalum dubium, Osteospermum moniliferum, Polygala myrtifolia, Pteronia spp., Rhus glauca, Ruschia cf. hamata, Selago spp., Tephrosia sp., Themeda triandra, Ursinia cf. nudicaulis and species in the Acanthaceae (cf. Blepharis sp.).
+Renosterveld, wherever it occurs, is well-known for its diversity of species.
+When the author surveyed Erf 3122, Hartenbos in 2006, it was found to have a fair species richness.
+An exhaustive species list was not compiled for the renosterveld at Erf 3122 but genera and species that were found to occur include, Asparagus africanus, Asparagus cf. falcatus, Berkheya sp., Blepharis capensis, Boophone disticha, Brachiaria serrata, Bulbine sp., Carissa bispinosa, Carpobrotus acinaciformis, Chrysocoma ciliata, Commelina africana, Cynanchum viminale, Dianthus caespitosus, Digitaria eriantha, Dicerothamnus rhinocerotis, Ehrharta sp., Eragrostis curvula, Eriocephalus africanus, Euclea undulata, Glottiphyllum longum, Gnidia cf. polystachya, Hermannia flammea, Hermannia lavandulifolia, Hibiscus sp., Indigofera sp., Jamesbrittennia argentea, Lobelia sp., , Ornithogalum dubium, Osteospermum moniliferum, Polygala myrtifolia, Pteronia spp., Searsia (Rhus) glauca, Ruschia cf. hamata, Selago spp., Tenaxia (Merxmuellera) stricta, Tephrosia capensis, Themeda triandra and Ursinia cf. nudicaulis.

 One misinterpretation of McDonald (2006) was that the lack of geophytes found in the 2006 survey was attributed to season.
-Subsequently it was realized that the lack of geophytes is more likely due to a large area of the central plateau having been cultivated and the geophytic flora lost (see above).
+Subsequently, in 2017, it was realized that the lack of geophytes is due to a large area of the central plateau having been cultivated and the geophytic flora lost.